The Fire-Fairy: Sources

 Bazhov's stories are based on the oral lore of the miners and gold prospectors.
 In their stories, Poskakushka is a dancing girl who shows the location of gold.
 The help of such mythical creature would explain why some miners were luckier than others, and unexplained natural phenomena such as the location of gold.
 She is sometimes called the daughter of Poloz the Great Snake from "The Great Snake".

 The folklorists believed that the character is connected with the river Poskakukha next to the Polevskoy Copper Smelting Plant in the old Sysert Mining District.
 The name of the river Poskakukha and its affectionate diminutive form Poskakushka literally mean "the jumping (hopping) girl".
 The gold prospectors say that the gold placement is unusual there: "there is gold in some places, but there is nothing right next to it".
 The pits are placed so that they look like miners decided to "jump over" some spots, and that is how the "hopping girl" appeared.
 There was also the Poskakushkinsky mine.
 To reach it, one "should jump over the marshes".
 Nataliya Shvabauer believed that this character did not no exist in the original Ural folk tradition, although the author constructed it according to the "mythological canon".
 This canon is believed to be pagan.
 The Fire-Fairy (alternative translation: the Dancing Fire Maid) and its magical dance that reveals gold deposits could be based on the Mansi goddess Sorni-Nai (she was called the Golden Woman in Russian).
 Her name can be literally translated from Vogul as "Gold-Fire".
 Alexei Ivanov commented that the Dancing Fire Maid's pagan origin "cannot be denied", as evident from her connection between gold and fire and her dancing in a circle, as in pagan khorovods.
-For other Finnic peoples, gold was also associated with fire.
+For other Finno-Ugric peoples, gold was also associated with fire.

 The 1968 docufiction feature film Tales of the Ural Mountains (Сказы уральских гор) claimed that Bazhov had heard about the Poskakushkinsky mine, and created the character from scratch.
 For him "hopping" had sounded magical and had been associated with fire, and that is how the Fire-Fairy appeared.
 However, according to the data collected in folklorist expeditions, Poskakushka did exist in local folklore.